St. George, Staten Island: Entertainment and shopping

 The 2,800-seat St. George Theatre is located on Hyatt Street at the intersection with Central Avenue.
 The theater hosts a variety of activities, including educational programs, architectural tours, television and film shoots, concerts, comedy, and Broadway touring companies.
 The theater was built for Staten Island theater operator Solomon Brill and opened in 1929.
 Eugene De Rosa was the St. George Theatre's main architect, and was assisted by Staten Island resident James Whitford, while the ornate Spanish and Italian Baroque interior of the St. George Theatre was designed by Nestor Castro.
 The theatre was renovated in 2004.
 The upper stories are used as office floors.

 The SIUH Community Park (formerly named Richmond County Bank Ballpark) located on the waterfront was home of the Staten Island Yankees, a minor league farm club of the New York Yankees from 2001 to 2020.
 It is now home to the Staten Island FerryHawks of the independent Atlantic League.
 The 7,171-seat stadium opened in 2001.

 Empire Outlets, an outlet mall in St. George, opened in May 2019.
 The mall is located next to the site of the New York Wheel, a 625 ft tall giant Ferris wheel that was canceled in 2018.
 The two projects initially went through the approval process simultaneously and shared consultants on issues such as traffic and the waterfront, but were separate projects with separate funding.

 Museums and memorials

 The Staten Island Museum building, built in St. George in 1927 with an addition in 1999, is located at Wall Street and Stuyvesant Place two blocks northwest of the St. George Terminal.
 The museum explores the arts, natural science, and local history of the island.

-In 1998, planning started for a National Lighthouse Museum dedicated to the history of the United States Lighthouse Service.
+In 1998, planning started for the National Lighthouse Museum, dedicated to the history of the United States Lighthouse Service.
 After several delays due to a lack of funds, the museum opened in 2015, within Building 12 of the USLHS/US Coast Guard depot.

 The St. George waterfront is the location of Postcards, a September 11 memorial that opened in 2004.
 The memorial includes two white marble wing sculptures, each standing 30 ft high, which represent large postcards to loved ones.